HenrikHG/Information_Security_HH/h1 Should Tero wear a helmet?.md

   - **Continuous Threat Modeling:** Regular updates and reviews of the threat model to adapt to new threats.
   - **Process Over One-Time Job:** Recognize that threat modeling and security practices are ongoing efforts that require continuous attention and improvement.

 ---

 # Threat Modeling Content Notes

 Feel free to use my notes :-) You will notice that I started to make notes with the videos and therefore have less extensive notes about the texts.
 Please tell me if I missed something crucial.

+# Threat Modeling Content Notes

-## Videos: Welcome to the World’s Shortest Threat Modeling Course
+## Videos: The World’s Shortest Threat Modeling Course

 ## Introduction
-- **Timing of Threat Modeling:**
-  - Threat modeling should occur before any action (e.g., coding) is performed.
+- **Timing:** Threat modeling should occur before any action (e.g., coding).
-  - It’s a set of methods that allow you to think about security proactively.
+  - It allows proactive security planning.

 ## 4 Basic Framework Questions
 1. **What are we working on?**